EIN 95-3135649

 Program areas at Los Angeles Regional Food Bank

-General distribution of product to agencies provides donated and purchased Food and other grocery products to 606 charitable organizations serving 794 sites located throughout Los Angeles county.
+General distribution of product to agencies provides donated and purchased Food and other grocery products to 779 charitable agency sites located throughout Los Angeles county.
 Agencies provide grocery products or serve meals to people seeking or requiring assistance as designed by the programs of the agencies.
 In order for an agency to receive grocery product from the Food Bank, an agency must complete the Food Bank's application process and the Food Bank's staff must conduct an on-site monitoring of the agency's site(s).
 Once approved for membership, an agency either picks up from the Food Bank's distribution center or receives a Food Bank delivery depending on the location of the agency.
-Purchased Food that is distributed through shop-smart-save program has an average margin of 14.77%, thus allowing the Food Bank to recoup some of its storage and distribution costs.
+Purchased Food that is distributed through shop-smart-save program has an average margin of 11.88%, thus allowing the Food Bank to recoup some of its storage and distribution costs.
 Shop-smart-save program revenues are included under general Food distribution program.
-In 2022, 100% of donated Food and product was distributed to agencies free of charge. "grants" relate to Food distributions to charitable agencies.
+In 2023, 100% of donated Food and product was distributed to agencies free of charge. "grants" relate to Food distributions to charitable agencies.

 The emergency Food assistance program (efap) provides emergency Food assistance to residents of Los Angeles county individually and through qualified agencies and is partially funded by the united states department of agriculture (usda) through its agent, the California department of social services. "grants" relate to Food distributions to charitable agencies through efap.